All Legendary Pokemon in Pokemon Go & how to catch them

 You can increase your chances by landing Excellent Throws and Curve Balls.
 You can also get more Premier Balls to throw by performing well in the battle or battling in a Gym that matches your team’s color.

-Make sure you have enough Raid Passes before going Legendary hunting, though, as you’ll need these valuable items to take part.
+Make sure you have enough Raid Passes before going Legendary hunting, though, as you’ll need these valuable items to participate.
 We’ve got a guide to getting more Remote Raid Passes right here.

 Things work a little differently for the Galarian versions of Articuno, Moltres, and Zapdos.
-These three regional variants can only be encountered in the wild when using a Daily Adventure Incense, although it’s very rare to find them.
+These three regional variants can only be encountered in the wild when using a Daily Adventure Incense, although they are very rare to find.

 Cosmog also works differently from other Legendaries in the game.
 The only way to get one is to work through the Cosmic Companion Special Research story.
-Completing this story is also how you’ll be able to evolve it into either Solgaleo or Lunala.
+Completing this story is also how you can evolve it into either Solgaleo or Lunala.

 Which Legendary Pokemon are currently available to catch?